SurniaUlula/wpsso-plm/readme.txt

 <h3>WPSSO PLM Premium Features</h3>

+The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
+If your site includes posts / pages about a specific place / location, then you may want the Premium version for those additional features.

 * Adds a Schema Place tab in the Document SSO metabox to select an address or enter custom address information for the content.

 <h3>Markup Examples</h3>